 It is essential to close all the registers in your store every day.
 If you have staff, make sure you have a closing process for every register, in every outlet, each day.
-This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Vend.
+This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Retail POS.

 What information is sent to Xero when you close your register?

 When you close a register in Retail POS, an accounts receivable invoice will be created in Xero.
 The invoice will include:

 Products sold: Depending on the setting you chose, this will either be summed per product or per account code, or listed per sale.
 The amounts will exclude tax.

 - Loyalty liability incurred and expense added when loyalty earned.

 - Loyalty liability reduced when redeemed (along with sale of product recorded).

 A note of the amount of payments taken for On account sales that day, (the payments will be shown on the account sale invoice instead), if the day's takings included any On account sales.

 Layaway/layby sales: These will be reported in parts, as they are paid off, as the Xero invoice for the register closure must have a $0.00 balance.
 Each time the customer makes a payment, the payment amount, along with a corresponding amount of the layby products, will be recorded in that day's register closures.
 This means you might see some strange quantities in Xero for these items.
 It is important to remember that the register closure report in Retail POS will still show the full value of the sale.

 - Cost-of-goods-sold (COGS): If you have Retail POS's cost-of-goods-sold enabled the cost associated with the products sold will be added up and sent as part of the register closure.
 These will be posted to Xero as a COGS bill invoice and will also appear as a sum on your register closure summary in Retail POS.
 To learn more about this or about COGS in general, click here.